mostwelcome/birthday-wish-automation/README.md

 # birthday-wish-automation
-A small script which help you to send birthday emails even if you don't remember :>
+A small script which help you to send birthday emails and don't need to remember :)